 It has some lovely city parks and gardens, my favourite of which is the Chopin Garden.

-The largest urban park in Poznan is called Park Cytadela w Poznaniu, just north of the old town.
+The largest urban park in Poznan is called Park Cytadela w Poznaniu, which is just north of the old town.

 Park Sołacki is another charming green space with a couple of ponds.